 So you know that rest is critical to your overall well-being and wellness practice.
 But how do you find ways to get more quality rest?
 Here are some great ideas to help you find more restfulness.

 Since a good night’s sleep is crucial to our overall practice of rest, it makes sense to start there.
 Everyone needs a set number of hours of sleep each night, usually between 6-9 hours.
 We’re all a little bit different, so the exact number of hours will individually vary.
 Depending on how much stress we’re juggling in our lives, our personal needs for sleep might increase or decrease, as well.

 It’s important to give your sleep some attention.
 Do you feel like you’re getting enough quality sleep every night?
 Or are you getting enough sleep, but not feeling rested?
 Do you have a hard time falling asleep and staying asleep?
 After a night’s rest, do you have enough energy for the day or do you always feel like you’re dragging?
 What kinds of things can you do to make sleep easier for you?

 2. Increase the time you spend doing self-care.

 Taking care of ourselves is something that is seriously minimized in our modern worlds.
 We’ve all got long to-do lists and we frantically rush through our days trying to get it all done.
 But the old adage of filling your own cup so that you can fill others’ still applies.
 We’re never going to feel satisfied with our lives or be able to achieve our goals if we’re running on empty.

 Time is always a factor when it comes to self-care.
-One way to create more time is to subtract things that you don’t need to be doing and that aren’t giving you anything of value.
+One way to create more time is to subtract things that you don’t need to be doing and that isn’t giving you anything of value.
 You can also find things that you’re doing that maybe you could do some time in the future instead.
 Self-care is worth prioritizing, so take some time to analyze your schedule to find ways to reduce your demands.
-Then plug in as much self-care and rest time as you possibly can.
+Then plugin as much self-care and rest time as you possibly can.